beliveau-lab/TigerFISH/docs/source/tutorials.rst

 .. image:: imgs/step_5_repeat_disc.png
      :width: 500
-     :alt: Tigerfish check if repeat discovery mode outputs are as expected
+     :alt: Screenshot showing that the remote packages are solved and that Tigerfish is running.

 6. Now you can see that Tigerfish is successfully running!
 Output files will be populated in the `pipeline_output/` directory.
 Which will be shown when you are greeted with the "DONE!" message.

 .. image:: imgs/step_6_repeat_disc.png
      :width: 500
-     :alt: Tigerfish check if repeat discovery mode outputs are as expected
+     :alt: Screenshot showing that Tigerfish is successfully running and has completed.

 7. If you want to compare if your files match what should be found in the expected output directories, you can run this check script like so: